kraigb/vs-product-guide/src/pages/Building for Windows/NetFx.md

 ## Open-source .NET Framework packages

-.NET Core  packages such as the Immutable Collections, SIMD API, and the networking APIs such as those found in the System.Net.Http namespace are now available as open source packages on GitHub.
+.NET Core  packages such as the Immutable Collections, SIMD API, and the networking APIs such as those found in the System.Net.Http namespace are available as open source packages on GitHub.